Basic instinct EXPLAINED — What is it about

 - Elizabeth was acquainted with Johnny Boz, has practiced in the same building his therapist did.

 - Beth was at the crime site when Gus was stabbed.
 There is a poor possibility for her to be just in the wrong place, at the wrong time.
 Finally, there was no voice record on her call minder.

 - Detectives found police raincoat on the stairs with an appropriate size and hair wig.
-Blondie wig is a strong argument that Boz was killed by Dr. Garner and of her obsession on Tramell.
+Blondie wig is a strong argument that Boz was killed by Dr. Garner and of her obsession with Tramell.

 - Detective Curran manages to survive the whole story – it can be an indirect argument that Beth was a killer in Basic instinct – because she truly loved him and even protected.

-Elizabeth Boberman / Garnet – Arguments against
+Elizabeth Hoberman / Garnet – Arguments against